amsify42/jquery.amsify.suggestags/README.md

 	$('input[name="country"]').amsifySuggestags();
 ```
 ## Default Value
-If input is already having value separated comma, it will load the tags by default
+If input is already having value separated by comma, it will load the tags by default
 ```html
 	<input type="text" class="form-control" name="country" value="India,UAE,Nepal"/>
 ```